-Ceiling mounted lighting fixtures and ceiling fans can be cleaned just once a month.
-Get into a schedule of cleaning the fixtures in different rooms each week.
-Remember to clean the overhead fixtures first, so that any uncaptured dust falls to the floor to be vacuumed... away.
+Ceiling-mounted lighting fixtures and ceiling fans can be dusted just once a month.
+If dust triggers asthma or allergy symptoms in you or anyone in your household, dusting once a week will be fine.
+Clean the overhead fixtures first, so that any uncaptured dust falls to the floor to be vacuumed away.

 04 of 12

 If you want to save on dry cleaning bills, send winter coats and accessories to the cleaners or the wash less often.
 Once or twice a season will suffice for most coats and outerwear.

 Spot clean stains on coats and outerwear as soon as possible, hang coats properly after every wearing, and use a good clothes brush to remove dust and lint.
 It's also possible to wash many types of winter coats at home, including those trimmed with faux fur.Continue to 5 of 12 below.